The FM Professional

 Mary Carnes, OfficeSpace

-When thinking through their hybrid approach, companies often want to know what other companies are implementing.
-Along, of course, with any overarching trends.
+When thinking through their hybrid work approach, companies often want to know what other companies are implementing and the overarching trends in the industry.

 “Your approach is tailor-made, to a certain extent, in terms of really relating to the vision and the needs of the company and then driving some of their core values.”